Zacsluss/ascii_3d_animator/README.md

 <div align="center">

-By day, I work as a **Principal CRM & Enterprise Platforms Solutions Architect** at Computershare, managing multi-million-dollar Salesforce ecosystems and enterprise integrations across 20+ countries.
+By day, I work as a **Principal CRM & Enterprise Platforms Solutions Architect**, managing multi-million-dollar Salesforce ecosystems and enterprise integrations across 20+ countries.
 By night, I build projects like this.

 **Always learning, always building.**